 An automatic transmission is a multi-speed transmission used in internal combustion engine-based motor vehicles without input to change forward gears under everyday driving conditions.
 Typically, automatic transmission parts are torque converters, planetary gear sets, hydraulic systems, clutches, brakes, output shafts, valve body & computers.
 It has only forward, neutral, and reverse options while driving.
 Transmission is the most complicated part to understand when it comes to repairing.
-So we have a better understanding of the transmission parts and their functions.
+So we can better understand the transmission parts and their functions.
 With the automatic transmission, we can drive the vehicle safely and comfortably.
-As there are fewer gears, we can drive the vehicle smoothly.
+As there are fewer gears, we can drive the car smoothly.

 When buying a new car, we have all the information about parts of automatic transmission.